Save 40% when you buy the entire hair kit. See the kit

 Hair loss can be tough to deal with.
 If you’re experiencing thinning, you may have gone through a Google spiral of treatments to try, leading you to wonder, Are DHT blockers safe for females?

-In this article, we’ll cover the different DHT blockers, like finasteride and spironolactone, along with side effects and other treatments to consider.
+In this article, we’ll cover the different medications that decrease DHT, like finasteride and spironolactone, along with side effects and other treatments to consider.